X

 How to check for battery-draining apps

 What you need: To follow along, the only thing you'll need is a relatively modern Android phone.
-I'll be demonstrating on Android 12, running on a Pixel 6 Pro.
-What device and operating system version you use might require you to modify the process ever so slightly.
+I'll be demonstrating on a Pixel 9 Pro running Android 15, but I've tested this feature back to a Pixel 6 Pro.
+The device and operating system version you use might require you to modify the process slightly.

 Also: The best Android phones right now